What's a Bonobo?

 What’s so cool about bonobos?

 Bonobos are great apes, like humans!
-They are only found in in the Democratic Republic of Congo, where they live in the Congo Basin Rainforest - the second largest rainforest on the planet.
+They are only found in the Democratic Republic of Congo, where they live in the Congo Basin Rainforest - the second largest rainforest on the planet.

 They are our closest living relatives